Dan Flavin: Exhibitions

 Flavin's first one-person exhibition using only fluorescent light opened at the Green Gallery in 1964.
 Two years later, his first European show opened at Rudolf Zwirner's gallery in Cologne, Germany.
-Favin's first major museum exhibition was held in 1967 at the Museum Of Contemporary Art, Chicago, where Jan van der Marck served as director.
+Flavin's first major museum exhibition was held in 1967 at the Museum Of Contemporary Art, Chicago, where Jan van der Marck served as director.
 The first major retrospective of Flavin's work was organized by Brydon Smith at the National Gallery of Canada, Ottawa in 1969.
 In 1973, the Saint Louis Art Museum presented concurrent exhibitions of his works on paper and fluorescent sculptures.
 Among Flavin's many significant one-person exhibitions in Europe were shows at the Kunstmuseum Basel and Kunsthalle Basel (1975), the Staatliche Kunsthalle, Baden-Baden (1989), and the Städel, Frankfurt (1993).

 His first solo exhibition in Latin America was held at Fundación Proa, Buenos Aires, in 1998, organized with the Dia Art Foundation (Dan Flavin.
 1933-96).

 In 2004, Dia Art Foundation, along with the National Gallery of Art, organised a comprehensive exhibition named Dan Flavin: A Retrospective at Dia Beacon (exhibited October 3, 2004 – August 12, 2007).
 It brought together more than 50 of Flavin's artworks.
 A catalog Dan Flavin: A Retrospective, by Michael Govan and Tiffany Bell, et al. was published by Yale University Press ISBN 978-0-300-10632-9.